ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/wperf.md

 Driver removed successfully.
 ```

+## Install WindowsPerf Virtual Studio Extension (optional) {#vs2022}

+WindowsPerf GUI (Graphical User Interface) project, a Visual Studio 2022 extension designed to bring a seamless UI experience to WindowsPerf, the command-line performance profiling tool for Windows on Arm.
+Extension is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Arm.WindowsPerfGUI).

+In order to set the path to the `wperf.exe` executable, go to `Tools -> Options -> Windows Perf -> WindowsPerf Path` and set the absolute path to the wperf.exe executable and then on the Validate button.

+Also, visit WindowsPerf GUI project website on [GitHub](https://github.com/arm-developer-tools/windowsperf-vs-extension).

 ## Install VS Code Extension (optional) {#vscode}

 In addition to the command-line tools, `WindowsPerf` is available on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Arm.windowsperf).